Mehuge/ddb/README.md

 Backup Destinations
 --
-Backups target a destination (--to) which is either an non-existant or empty folder, or an existing backup destination.
+Backups target a destination which is either an non-existant or empty folder, or an existing backup destination.
 If the folder does not exist, or is empty it will be created and/or initialised.

-The backup filesystem is stored in files.db sub-folder, and backup sets (and their increments) are stored in the backups subfolder.
+The backup filesystem is stored in files.db sub-folder, and backup sets (and their increments) are stored in the `backups` subfolder.
 There is a config.json which contains the format version of the backup destination.

-Backup destinations are designed to be shared.
+Backup destinations (`--dest`) are designed to be shared.
 The more it is shared, the more de-duplication occures.
 It is possible to have a separate backup destination for each backup, and that will de-duplicate files within that backup, but the destination can also be shared by multiple backup sets.

 Backup Set
 --
-A backup set (--set-name) is a named backup placed stored in a backup destination.
+A backup set (`--set-name`) is a named backup placed in a backup destination.
 It has increments and a current marker.
 The default backup set if not specified is named default.
 A backup set can specify one or more backup sources (--from).

 Backup Source
 --
-A backup source (--from) is a root path and optionally include and exclude patterns for filtering (filtering not yet implemented) and tells the backup which files to back up.
+A backup source (--from) is a root path and optionally include and exclude patterns for filtering and tells the backup which files to back up.

 Incremental backups
 --
 The concept of full, differential or incremental backups doesn't make sense in this backup system.
 Every backup is incremental, the first backup just happens to be the largest increment (a full backup).

 Work in progress
 ==
-This is very very much a work in progress, the project is a few days old, indeed there isn't a restore option currently as I am still in the process of designing and building the backup format.
+This is very very much a work in progress, the project is still only a few weeks old.

 The backup destination should be compressed to further reduce the space occupied by the backup.
 Each file stored in the hash based file system should be compressed, as should each instance index.
-It should be an optional feature, as it will add an overhead when backing up.
+It should be an optional feature, as it will add an a time overhead when backing up.
 Ideally it should be possible to compress after backup, so the filesystem should be able to cope with a mix of compressed and uncompressed entries.
 Also add an option to compress the file system at a later time.
-At present you can archive a backup using tar z to achieve a very small archive compared to the original folder.
+At present you can archive a backup using tar.gz to achieve a very small archive compared to the original folder.

 Because of the nature of the backup format, the hash based file system that is used to store files, managing increments is really simple, for instance to remove the first backup, just delete its index, don't need to merge it with the next increment.
 Once an increment or increments have been removed, then run a cleanup on the filesystem which will check all the hashs still in use by increments, and remove ones that are no longer referenced.
 This can be done separately from the removal of the increment.